angelnga/Kickstarter-analysis/README.md

 # Outcomes Based on Goals
 ![goals](Resources/Outcomes_vs_Goals.png)
 <u>Result:<br>
-Based on this graph you can see the performance of the past outcomes in each goal range.<br>
+Based on this graph, you can see the percentage of the outcomes in each goal range.<br>
-This graph could causes misleading and thought this is showing a trend.
+This graph could causes misleading and not efficient to read.
-Therefore, sample size plays a huge role affecting the percentage.<br>
 For example, goal range of 45000 to 49999 has only 1 project in total sample size, and is a failed result, which shifted the graph with a 100% fail rate.
 But that doesn't mean this goal range will always fail, as the sample size is too small to make an conclusion.<br>
 In this case, an additional stacked column chart would be helpful to clearify sample size and the ratio of the outcomes.<br>